Katie Ghose: Personal life and education

 Ghose was born in Shoreham by Sea, Sussex, to an Indian father and English mother.
 She went to Boundstone Community College in Lancing, Sussex and Brighton, Hove & Sussex Sixth Form College.
-Ghose read Law at Somerville College, Oxford and during her time at Oxford, she was editor of the student newspaper Cherwell.
-She then studied for a Masters in Political Science at the University of California, Riverside.
+Ghose read law at Somerville College, Oxford.
+During her time at Oxford, she was editor of the student newspaper Cherwell.
+She then studied for a master's degree in Political Science at the University of California, Riverside.

 Career

 In the early part of her career Ghose worked in politics, law and charities.
-She worked as a parliamentary researcher and senior caseworker for a Labour MP Greville Janner (1992-1994) and was then Parliamentary Officer for the National Association of Citizens Advice Bureaux (1994–1995).
+She worked as a parliamentary researcher and senior caseworker for a Labour MP Greville Janner (1992–1994) and was then Parliamentary Officer for the National Association of Citizens Advice Bureaux (1994–1995).
 Ghose qualified and practised as a barrister (1997–1999), specialising in immigration, family and Human Rights law.
 Following her two-year law career she wrote Beyond the Courtroom: a lawyer's guide to campaigning, which was published by the Legal Action Group in 2005.

 On her return to the charity sector Ghose worked for the Child Accident Prevention Trust (1999–2000) and for Age Concern (2000–2005) as their National Campaigns and Parliamentary Affairs Manager, leading campaigns to protect older workers from discrimination and to oppose unfair hospital charges.

 In 2005 she was appointed Director of the British Institute of Human Rights, providing charities, hospitals and care homes with practical support and training about human rights in England.

 She joined the Electoral Reform Society as Chief Executive in 2010, and was a regular media commentator on elections and voter disengagement.

-Ghose is currently an independent council member of the University of Sussex and a trustee of St George's House, Windsor Castle.
-She was a board member of the US democracy group Fair Vote (2010–2017) and a trustee and Company Secretary of Stonewall (2005–2011) and was chair of two charities, Asylum Aid (1997–1999) and Bail for Immigration Detainees (2002–2004).
-She also served as a Commissioner on the Independent Asylum Commission from 2006–08.
+Ghose is a council member of St George's House, Windsor Castle and was a trustee from 2019-2025.
+In 2025 she was appointed co-Chair of Womankind Worldwide.
+She was an independent council member of the University of Sussex (2015-2024), a board member of the US democracy group Fair Vote (2010–2017), a trustee and Company Secretary of Stonewall (2005–2011), and was chair of two charities, Asylum Aid (1997–1999) and Bail for Immigration Detainees (2002–2004).
+She also served as a Commissioner on the Independent Asylum Commission from 2006 to 2008.